ferasboulala/ferasboulala.github.io/_posts/2019-9-1-master-theorem.md

 title: "Master Theorem: An Intuitive Approach"
 ---

-In this post, I would like to go through an intuitive approach leading to the Master Theorem.
-It is a theorem used in computer science and mathematics to get the asymptotical analysis of a divide and conquer algorithm.
-Formally, it is used to solve a reccurence.
+In this post, I would like to go through an intuitive reasoning that will leading to the Master Theorem.
+It is a theorem used in computer science and mathematics to get the asymptotical runtime of a divide and conquer algorithm.
+More precisely, it is used to solve a reccurence.

 ## Divide And Conquer
 Divide and conquer is a class of algorithms that aim to solve a problem by dividing it into smaller chunks and recursively solving them.
 Generally, once the recursion is over, there is a final step that aims to combine the result of the recursive calls into a valid output.